HussainAther/philosophy/causality/contextualemergence.md

 for thermal equilibrium states.

-The first step of the contextual emergence process (Li -> Ls) describes statistical states from the individual states, and the second gives indiidual thermal states from statistical mechanical states.
+The first step of the contextual emergence process (Li -> Ls) describes statistical states from the individual states, and the second gives individual thermal states from statistical mechanical states.
 Other examples may include emergence of geometric optics from electrodynaimcs, electrical engineering features from electrodynamics, chirality from quantum mechanics, and diffusion or friction of a quantum particle in a thermal medium.
 Neuroscientists have even found use in contextually emerging cognitive states from nerual correlates.